The Municipality of Barrington is home to the best birding destinations in Eastern Canada.

 The Cape Sable Island area features an unparalleled diversity of birds, especially during spring and fall migration.
 Hawks, warblers, sea ducks, even falcons and owls are regulars, and numerous rare and accidental sightings make this location exceptional.
 And there is great pelagic birding as well - shearwaters, jaegars, dovekies, fulmars, petrels and even puffins are seen on a regular basis, in some instances, in large numbers.

-Just 3 kilometers up the road is Crows Neck Beach.
-Sandwiched between the ocean on one side, salt marsh on the other, and ending in a small wooded headland, the area provides a variety of habitat.
+Just 3 kilometres up the road is Crows Neck Beach.
+Sandwiched between the ocean on one side, a salt marsh on the other, and ending in a small wooded headland, the area provides a variety of habitats.

 Bon Portage Island is also a popular birding destination.
 Bon Portage is located just off of the fishing village of Shag Harbour.
 Black-Crowned Night-Heron nest here as well as the Leach’s Storm Petrel.
 Many other species have been seen here, especially from August to October.
 A visit to the island can be arranged through local fishermen or with the Nova Scotia Bird Society, which organizes several trips to the island each year.

 All Photos courtesy of Marsha Bateman except the first one.